 St Pauls Chambers have a number of members who can defend and prosecute in food fraud cases.
-St Pauls Chambers offer a complete service and are able to advise clients, and provide expertise, at all stages of food fraud cases.
+Our food fraud barristers at St Pauls Chambers offer a complete service and are able to advise clients, and provide expertise, at all stages of food fraud cases.

 Food fraud is defined by Europol and Interpol as ‘the deliberate placing on the market, for financial gain, foods which are falsely described or otherwise intended to deceive the consumer’.